Join the Craft Hemp Revolution: Grow CBD Hemp Seeds

 All 2019-20 seeds are non-feminized, however, starting in 2020 we will be offering Affiliate Partner feminized seed lines that may or may not be "Open Source" to our Farmer partners.
 Check the seed description listed at checkout.

 We do offer bulk pricing for direct orders over 100 pounds.
 Please call for more details.
 720-304-3003.

 How can I Purchase Seeds from chimney rock

-We are working on cultivars that are cannabinoid specific meaning they exhibit higher levels of CBC, CBG or CBN .
+We develop high-performance, craft Industrial hemp strains.
+We are working on cultivars that are cannabinoid specific meaning they exhibit higher levels of CBC, CBG or CBDVA .
 We are breeding for uniques terpenes that have aromas people prefer like chocolate, mint and even bubble gum!
-Many of these terpenes may turn out to be essential in the effectiveness of certain nutraceutical formulations.
+Many of these terpenes may turn out to be essential in the effectiveness of certain Nutraceutical formulations.

 We are also working on Auto-Flower varieties that would allow a farmer to double crop within the same season.
 Additionally we are working on using different strains in part of a crop rotation methodology for Organic Certification.